deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 ## Download Binary

-If you don't want to build the client from sources you can download a prebuilt binary ([BiBiGrid Openstack Java executable](http://bibiserv.cebitec.uni-bielefeld.de/resources/bibigrid)).
+If you don't want to build the client from sources you can [download a prebuilt binary](http://bibiserv.cebitec.uni-bielefeld.de/resources/bibigrid).
 It is recommend to choose the latest one.